Amanita frostiana: Similar species

-A. frostiana is similar to a range of species, including others in the species Amanita like A. rubrovolvata, A. flavoconia, A. albocreata, A. muscaria var. muscaria or simply A. muscaria.
+A. frostiana is similar to a range of species, including others in the species Amanita, like A. rubrovolvata, A. flavoconia, A. albocreata, A. muscaria var. muscaria, or simply A. muscaria.

 A. rubrovolvata is slightly similar physically to this species.
 The fungus produces small- to medium-sized mushrooms, with reddish-orange caps.
 Roger Heim reported A. frostiana as occurring in Thailand, but this was probably a misidentification of A. rubrovolvata.

 A. subfrostiana, also referred to as 'False Frost's Amanita', has the same natural habitat as of A. frostiana, but is mostly distributed in southwestern China.
-It resembles A. frostiana but differs in the paleness of color in the caps.
+It resembles A. frostiana, but differs in the paleness of color in the caps.

 The distinct and starkly white bulb (e.g., 17 x 15 mm) bears a white or yellow-white collar that is somewhat similar to the collar seen in the exannulate A. albocreata, which is a species of the hardwood-hemlock (Tsuga) forest of the northeastern U.S. and southeastern Canada and of boreal forest at least as far north as the Island of Newfoundland.

-The clamps present at bases of basidia of this species specially support the presumed relationship to A. muscaria var. muscaria or simply A. muscaria.
+The clamps present at the bases of basidia of this species specially support the presumed relationship to A. muscaria var. muscaria or simply A. muscaria.
 A. muscaria is a poisonous and psychoactive basidiomycete fungus, one of many in the genus.

 Many misidentifications have taken place while recognizing A. flavoconia, one of the most common and widespread species of Amanita in eastern North America, due to various similar physical characteristics.
-It is mostly confused due to their microscopic features.
+It is mostly confused due to its microscopic features.

 Distribution and habitat

-This rare species is considered native to eastern U.S. and southeastern Canada.
+This rare species is considered native to the eastern U.S. and southeastern Canada.
 It is normally found in mixed forests with oaks (mostly Quercus oaks) and conifers (mostly Pinaceae conifers).